 The Foundation does have a liquidity risk.
 Liquidity risk is the risk that the Foundation cannot repay its obligations when they become due to its creditors.
 The Foundation reduces its exposure to liquidity risk by ensuring that it documents when authorized payments become due.
 In the opinion of management the liquidity risk exposure to the Foundation is low and is not material.

 Changes in Risk

 There have been no changes in the Foundation's risk exposures from the prior year.

 9. SALARIES AND BENEFITS

-Salaries and benefits include program design and co-ordination activities, fundraising and administration.
+Salaries and benefits include program design and delivery, teaching, event co-ordination, fundraising and administration.